loglux/vpnpolicy/README.md

 1. You need to install Entwire on your router

-2. You need to install bnd-tools or bnd-dig on your router
+2. You need to install bind-tools or bind-dig on your router
 ```
 opkg install bind-tools
 ```